gatsbyjs/gatsby/packages/gatsby-recipes/README.md

 Then, open up Chrome and click the node icon in dev tools.

-To see log output from the Recipes graphql server, run in a terminal `node node_modules/gatsby-recipes/dist/graphql-server/start-dev-cli-server.js`
+To see log output from the Recipes graphql server, start the Recipes API in one terminal `node node_modules/gatsby-recipes/dist/graphql-server/server.js` and then in another terminal run your recipe with `RECIPES_DEV_MODE=true` set as an env variable.

 ### Official recipes